 Bridging the Gap: Turning Knowledge into Wisdom

 It’s far easier to seek and obtain knowledge than it is to attain wisdom.
-Hence, there are a lot more “smart people” than there are “wise men” (or women) in the world.
+Hence, there are a lot more “smart people” than there are “wise people” in the world.
 However, with adequate knowledge, bridging the gap between adequate information and wise application of information can be pretty simple.
 Wisdom is the beneficial, practical application of knowledge.

 There are myriad examples of translating information and knowledge into wise action, including: